Skip to main content

 October 1 through December 31 January 31

-*When the due date falls on a Saturday, Sunday, or legal holiday, you may file on the next business day.
+*When the due date falls on a Saturday, Sunday, or legal holiday, an employer may file on the next business day.

 • No extensions of time to file or pay the tax are allowed.

-• If you are not subject to the MCTMT for a quarter, you are not required to file a return for that quarter.
-If you become subject to the tax in a subsequent quarter, you must file a quarterly return and pay the tax due.
+• Employers who are not subject to the MCTMT for a quarter, are not required to file a return for that quarter.
+If the employer becomes subject to the tax in a subsequent quarter, it must file a quarterly return and pay the tax due.

-• If you have made any MCTMT payments during the quarter, or have an overpayment carried over from a previous quarter, you must file a quarterly return to request a refund (or credit to the next quarter if you anticipate owing MCTMT in that quarter).
+• Employers that made any MCTMT payments during the quarter, or have an overpayment carried over from a previous quarter, must file a quarterly return to request a refund (or credit to the next quarter if it anticipates owing MCTMT in that quarter).

 How to file and pay

-• You can also file using the Tax Department's Online Services MCTMT Upload.
-See the file formatting instructions for how to format your file.
+• You can also use the Tax Department's Online Services MCTMT Upload to file a return.
+See the file formatting instructions for how to format the file.

-• You can choose to make MCTMT payments using the PrompTax program if you currently are enrolled voluntarily in the PrompTax program to file New York State withholding tax.
-If you are required to participate in the PrompTax program for New York State withholding tax you must make your MCTMT payments using the PrompTax program.
+• MCTMT payments can be made using the PrompTax program if the employer is currently enrolled voluntarily in the PrompTax program to file New York State withholding tax.
+Employers required to participate in the PrompTax program for New York State withholding must make their MCTMT payments using the PrompTax program.
 See employers participating in the PrompTax program for details.

 • File paper Form MTA-305, Employer's Quarterly Metropolitan Commuter Transportation Mobility Tax Return, and pay by check or money order.